thewindsofwinter/titran/README.md

 **Q: I wrote my spaceship launch computer [or equally important software] in Titran and it broke.**

 A: You have learned a valuable lesson in the reliability of hacky projects from teenagers.
-That said, please email andyyt2@stanford.edu with bugs and how the code broke: we will fix things as quickly as we can.
+That said, please email andyyt2 at stanford dot edu with bugs and how the code broke: we will fix things as quickly as we can.
 We accept no liability for use of this code (sorry about your billion-dollar rocketship).

 **Q: Is Titran related to Fortran?**

 A: We certainly hope to be as easy to learn!
 Otherwise, the two share only one fact: Fortran was made for scientific computation, and Titran was made from announcements at the Illinois Math and Science Academy.
+We certainly take the "screw around and find out" view of things, popularized by languages like C.

 ## Specifications

-Functions are defined as club announcements for certain club names.
-Variable names are, by tradition, the people giving the announcement.
-Generally speaking, "HEY" precedes any statement increasing indentation, and the main function is a history of all announcements throughout a given day.
+There are two scopes for our program: Titran scope and Python scope.
+The program, by default, is in Titran scope.
+In Titran scope, you can switch to Python scope through the opening and closing characters `P{` and `}Y`.
+In Python scope, you can switch back to Titran scope using `IM{` and `}SA`.
+The general gist of our language is that functions are defined as club announcements, with variable names defined as the people giving the announcement, by tradition.
+This maximizes the chance of said person feeling slighted by the way you wrote the function, resulting in familiar, joyful high school drama.
+The main function is defined as a chronicle of an ordinary high school day.

+Note that Titran does not throw compiler errors and will joyfully spit out garbage if you code things wrong.
+It will try to indent properly for Python, but this is never perfect.
+Do email me (andyyt2 at stanford dot edu) and/or open an issue if you discover any bugs though, I will joyfully fix them.

 In more detail, here's the subset of Python that we modify:

 ```
 Special Number Literals: 150X = X